crate/crate-howtos/docs/integrations/powerbi-gateway.rst

 the reports and dashboards are up to date.

 This can be done using the `On-Premises Data Gateway`_ to act as a bridge between CrateDB and the Power BI service.
+You can then configure the data source on Power BI to refresh itself, using the gateway, on regular intervals and on demand.

 Implementation